Native Cross-Chain Communication¶

 Remote Execution¶

-The native interoperability XCM provides allows an appchain to send a message to another triggering some action.
-For example, If the destination chain is EVM-compatible, appchain A can call a smart contract deployed on appchain B.
+The native interoperability XCM provides allows a network to send a message to another triggering some action.
+For example, If the destination chain is EVM-compatible, network A can call a smart contract deployed on network B.

 As mentioned in the fees section, to get any on-chain request executed it is necessary to cover its associated fees.
 On XCM, remote execution can be bought with two steps: